Welcome to today's edition of the Rush 24-7 podcast.

 Don't get caught up in it.

-If you do, you're living in a place where Reality doesn't exist.
+If you do, you're living in a place where reality doesn't exist.

-Couple of other examples.
+A couple of other examples.

-Headline from an opinion piece of the Politico today.
+Headline from an opinion piece of the Politico today: Moment of truth for Justice Roberts.

-Roberts has a chance to rise above politics on the Supreme Court with the health care case.
+Roberts has a chance to rise above politics on the Supreme Court with the healthcare case.

 Roberts.